spdx/spdx-3-model/model/AI/Properties/dataPreprocessingSteps.md

 ## Summary

-Field captures Capture all the preprocessing steps done before the model training
+Field captures all the preprocessing steps done before the model training

 ## Description